villekf/OMEGA-doc/docs/source/algorithms.rst

 Custom weights can be input into ``options.fmh_weights``, see FMH PROPERTIES in the examples.
 The weight vector should be of size [Ndx*2+1, 4] if Nz = 1 or Ndz = 0 or [Ndx*2+1, 13] otherwise.
 The weight of the center pixel should also be the middle value when the weight matrix is in vector form.
 The weights are normalized such that the sum equals 1.

 If custom weights are not provided, then the ``options.fmh_center_weight`` parameter is needed.
 The default value is 4 as in the original article.
-The default weighting scheme is based on the distance from the center voxel and the weights are normalized such that their sum is 1.
+The default weighting scheme is based on the distance from the center voxel and normalized such that the sum of the weights equals one.

 Note: FMH isn't currently supported in Python!